 Whether you decide to rent a car or not, don’t forget to arrange health insurance before heading to Morocco.
-The easiest and the most reliable travel insurance is Safety Wing.
+The easiest and most reliable travel insurance is World Nomads.
 Get it before your trip to skip unnecessary troubles that might ruin your holidays!

 Renting an Automatic Car in Morocco

 Renting an automatic car is an option in Morocco, but it’s more expensive.
 We ended up with a manual car, so unless you know how to drive a manual car to be prepared to pay more.
 You can find cars with automatic transmission only in Casablanca Airport.

 Don’t count on upgrading your car to automatic last minute.
 Quite often they don’t have many vehicles available, or simply they won’t understand you.

 English isn’t widely spoken in Morocco.
 While you might get lucky and find someone who speaks some English, more people will speak just French.

 Driving at night isn’t recommended, regardless of how experienced driver are you.
 Street lights are non-existent and there are many potholes.
 You can also stumble upon a donkey or camel just hanging out on the road.

 Whatever chance you have of missing donkeys, kids, unmarked obstacles, or a stalled van during the day evaporates when the sun goes down.
 Do not drive at night.
 Period.

 How Much Does it Cost to Rent a Car in Morocco?

 Just because one car rental company seems well-known and therefore might cost more, in Morocco the price doesn’t translate to quality.
 That said, don’t be afraid of booking the cheapest car available from local outfits.
 Local offices are much more flexible, cheaper and offer the same standard cars.
 You’ll most likely get a Dacia Logan regardless.